A special series playthrough review – Part Five, Ghosts

 Returning to the base, Hesh and Logan take a knee again.
 He loves a story does Dad.
 He’s worse than MW’s Price.
 Playing as young Dad, we learn about the Ghosts’ original leader Rorke.
 Left for dead, he was tortured and brainwashed by the Feds and is now a Ghost buster.
 Dad sends us on a mission to bring Rorke down; just like every other COD where we’re an elite group tasked with stopping the invading forces’ figurehead.

 Ghosts is frustrating because there’s two set-ups here and neither are realised - One; we’re Ghosts.
-As the old man described, we’re guerrilla warfare; it should be us sneaking about making life hell for the Feds, but that doesn't happen.
+As the old man described, we’re guerrilla warfare; it should be us sneaking about making life hell for the Feds, but we're just standard grunts.
 Two, Rorke should be hunting us not the other way around; he taught us everything we know and ought to be cutting us to pieces; it would have been great to be on the backfoot for once as Rorke cuts us (not dogs) to pieces.
 Instead, to win the war we have to capture Rorke, a man with a personal mission and an army at his bidding; this is Jnr’s missions in BOII.
-It’s MW2’s TF141 missions.
 We’ve done this already and the Ghosts do nothing to justify their reputation; we fight from one end of the level to the other, skip a cut-scene and crack on.
 This is classic CoD; a reworked story to justify the levels.
 Spectacular levels that feel very familiar.

 To its credit, Ghosts does feature two new sequences, one under water and one in space – we have a Moonraker-style space fight and have to avoid Tiger sharks - not in the same mission, that would be too cool, but they’re the same zero-g experience and there’s not enough of those to make Ghosts stand out.
 But … while we’re primarily Logan (there’s a couple of character detours which scream padding) we actually get to character-hop into a dog.
 It works insanely well as Riley sneaks around the camp, ripping out throats and listening in on conversations.
 It’s something new and fresh - but we only do it once.
 While he can be directed in firefights, he gets killed so easily you don’t risk it.
 We should be able to switch into Cujo-mode at any time, get around entrenched troops and pee on them, but it’s just another missed opportunity; Ghost is filled with them.
 Good boy.
 Bad game.